Learning To Guide Human Decision Makers With Vision-Language Models

-Existing HDM strategies solve this problem by following a principle of \textit{separation of responsibilities}: any given instance $\vx$ is assigned to exactly one of the two agents, who is then in charge of decision making, as shown in \cref{fig:separation-of-responsibilities}.
+\textbf{HDM by Separation of Responsibilities}.
+Existing HDM strategies solve this problem by following a principle of \textit{separation of responsibilities}: any given instance $\vx$ is assigned to exactly one of the two agents, who is then in charge of decision making, cf.~\cref{fig:separation-of-responsibilities}.
 Specifically, they implement a \textit{classifier} $f: \vx \mapsto \hat{y}$, playing the role of an AI agent, as well as a \textit{deferral policy} $d: \bbR^d \to \{{\tt machine}, {\tt human} \}$ that partitions the input domain $\calX$ into two disjoint subsets, $\calM$ and $\calH$.
 Novel inputs $\vx$ falling in the former are handled by $f$ and those falling in the latter are handled by the human expert.
 This setup is known under a variety of names, including \textit{learning to defer} \citep{madras2018predict,mozannar2020consistent}, \textit{learning under algorithmic triage} \citep{raghu2019algorithmic,okati2021differentiable}, \textit{learning under human assistance} \citep{de2020regression,de2021classification}, and \textit{learning to complement} \citep{wilder2021learning,bansal2021most}.